 A memory seared Adebola’s brain.
 The image of her father and mother.
 She was with her nanny, when the announcement of the plane crash showed on the TV.
 Her nanny yelled and shouted, “Oga and madam dey that plane o.”

-“I bought a house.”
-He broke the news, “Yesterday at maitama.
-It’s a small duplex, four bedrooms.
+“I bought a house,” he broke the news, “at Maitama.
+It’s a small duplex, four bedroom.
 I was heartbroken, I bought it out of pains.
 I didn’t want to see you again.”

 She forced a smile, “I thought you said you were still saving?”

 “Yeah.
-The truth is, I bought the house long ago, I wanted to resale it because I discovered it was too big for me.
+The truth is, I bought the house long ago, I wanted to re-sell it because I discovered it was too big for me.
 I haven’t gotten a buyer.
 I was obsessed about it as at the time it was sold to me.
-I would have resold it and made a better money out of it.”
-He said calmly.
+I would have resold it and made a better money out of it,” he said calmly.

 After Adebola was well taken care of and discharged, Kunle drove her home.
 And as soon as she alighted from the car, Zara first saw her and alerted everyone else.

 She climbed the staircase gently with the help of Kunle whose hands were holding hers firmly.

 When she entered the sitting room, she saw that everyone had packed their bags.

 Alhaji came out with piles of files, ATM cards, bank deposit tellers and lots of documents she had no idea of.
 He handed them to her.
 She collected them, not able to carry them for too long, she dropped them on the floor.